markjwarner/markjwarner.github.io/_pages/about.md

 ======
 - Sep-23: I was awarded an ESRC grant (£550,000) to explore policing needs around the seizure of digital evidence at crime scenes.
 - Jun-23: I joined the CHI Understanding People (Qualitative) sub-committee as an Associate Chair (AC) for another year (CHI'2024).
-- Jun-23: Started our REPHRAIN funded project to built a novel new conversation dataset.
+- Jun-23: Started our REPHRAIN funded project to build a novel new conversation dataset.
 - Jun-23: My PhD student, Lauren Scott has had a short paper accepted at INTERACT'23!
 - Apr-23: Started a Google Funded project exploring privacy mechanisms within FemTech apps.
 - Feb-23: I have been awarded a grant which I am very excited about (details to follow).